MeanderingProgrammer/render-markdown.nvim/README.md

             code_background = true,
             sign = true,
         },
-        -- Number of lines above cursor to show. above = 0,
-        -- Number of lines below cursor to show. below = 0,
     },
     padding = {
         -- Highlight to use when adding whitespace, should match background.